 Multiplying and Dividing Fractions

-Multiplying and Divide Fractions Video
+Multiplying and Dividing Fractions Video

 Many students have a real fear of fractions.
 However, if you can remember what a fraction represents and a few mathematical rules on how to work with them algebraically, you will be able to face fractions with confidence.
 In this video, we will review how to multiply and divide fractions.
 Let’s get started.